 Major thirst: When your blood has too much sugar in it, your body pulls water from surrounding tissues to try to dilute it.
 That leaves you dehydrated and thirsty.
 Some diabetics feel like no matter how much they drink, they can’t quench their thirst.

 A lot of pee: When there’s too much sugar in the blood, your kidneys try and filter it out.
 They dump it into your urine, creating more pee.
-Some people with diabetes may also feel the urge to pee frequently (even if little or nothing comes out) and they have a higher risk of urinary tract infections (UTIs).
+In more advanced stages of the disease, damaged nerves around the bladder may cause some people to feel the urge to pee frequently, even if little or nothing comes out.
+You also have a higher risk of urinary tract infections (UTIs).

 Blurry vision: High blood sugar can lead to a leaking of fluids into your eye, causing the lens to swell.
 That leads to trouble focusing.